granantuin/airport_ml/README.md

 3. Follow the steps in the notebook to preprocess the data, train the model, and save the trained model to the `algorithms/` directory.

 ### Input Files

+1. OACI-codeY2018Y2022.csv: csv file with with meteorological variables observed in METAR raports
+2. get_wrf_4k.ipynb: script file to get historical meteorological WRF models from METEOGALICIA
+3. OACI-code/input_files/distan_lat(a)lon(b)p(c)R(d)Km.csv: file with the coordinates of the c nearest points (distance between model point d Km) from airport coordinates (latitude a and longitude b).
+Output file from the script get_wrf_4k.ipynb.
+4.

 ### Running the Main Script